 By providing 10' setbacks on the west side of the street, the Boston St right-of-way can increase from 60' to 70' wide.
-This extra dimension will allow for widened sidewalks, streetscape/landscape elements and protected bicycle tracks in each direction.
+This extra dimension will allow for widened sidewalks, streetscape/ landscape elements and protected bicycle tracks in each direction.

-Ellery Street extension (new)
+Ellery Street (New)

-Ellery Street extension (new) extends from Dexter Street at the southern end to a new east-west cross street midway between Dorchester Avenue and Old Colony intersection and the C Street Extension (see Figure 74 on page 82).
+Ellery Street (New) extends from Dexter Street at the southern end to a new east-west cross street midway between Dorchester Avenue and Old Colony intersection and the C Street Extension (see Figure 69 on page 80).
 The roadway elements of this new north/south street will require an 80' dimension and would include generous sidewalks, streetscape/landscape elements, curbside parking, and protected bicycle tracks in each direction.
 One lane in each direction is assumed with the flexibility to add turning lanes for vehicles if absolutely necessary.
 Also envisioned for this corridor is a linear north/south park that would require up to an additional 60' of width.

-Figure 137.
-Ellery Street extension (new) "Green Corridor" Conceptual R.O.W Section
+Figure 132.
+Ellery Street (New) "Green Corridor" Conceptual R.O.W Section

-Figure 138.
-Opposite: Conceptual drawing of public realm along "Green Corridor" Ellery Street extension (new)
+Figure 133.
+Opposite: Conceptual drawing of public realm along "Green Corridor" Ellery Street (New)

-Figure 139.
+Figure 134.
 South Boston Street Festival